 Traffic comes with backlinks.
 And you obviously should use some winning link building strategies to get traffic:

-1. If you create a new post it is necessary to track the backlinks of the old version of your post.
-You can easily do this with WebCEO’s Backlink Quality Check Tool.
-After detecting all the backlinks, you can write to webmasters and politely ask them to change the old link to a new one with a better link text, for instance.
+- If you create a new post, it is necessary to track the backlinks of the old version of your post.
+You can easily do this with the WebCEO My Backlinks Tool.
+After detecting all the backlinks, you can write to webmasters and politely ask them to change the old link to a new one with a better link text.

-2. One of the most appropriate strategies in this case is the Skyscraper Technique.
-It isn’t so simple but it pays great dividends.
-You can track who links to competitor websites regarding this topic and politely propose your content to website owners instead of what now exists on their website.
+- One of the most appropriate strategies in this case is the Skyscraper Technique.
+It isn’t simple, but it pays great dividends.
+You can track who links to competitor websites regarding a chosen topic and politely propose your content to website owners instead of what now exists on their website.
 Remember, that your content should be much better from the beginning to the end.
 Otherwise, the answer for your request will be negative.

-4. Take part in link round-ups.
-If your content is made well, your link can be posted on a popular website with a high domain authority.
-StumbleUpon and Reddit for instance.
+- Take part in link round-ups.
+If your content is made well, your link can be posted on a website with a high domain authority – even on a popular one like Reddit.

-6. Links exchange is pretty simple.
+- Link exchanges are pretty simple.
 Your link is posted if you post somebody’s.
 Remember that Google doesn’t like this method and your websites darn well better be complementary to each other in some way.
 Do not do this with strangers whose reputation you do not know.

 However, if you want to use your own social media accounts and they are not so popular, this method will not be effective.
 If you haven’t yet built a social media following, you may have to use paid promotion, or use social media tools such as IG growth tools to get a head start.

-You can also use WebCEO’s Content Submission Tool, which offers variants on where to post your content.
+You can also use the WebCEO Content Submission Tool, which offers variants on where to post your content.